Quiet Riot: Legacy

 Ben Folds' 2001 song "Rockin' the Suburbs" mentions the band in the lines "I'm rockin' the suburbs, just like Quiet Riot did.
 I'm rockin' the suburbs, except that they were talented."
-In the 2005 album "Punk Goes 80's", Relient K covered The Bangles' song "Manic Monday" and changed two original lines to read "He says to me in his Quiet Riot voice: "C'mon feel the noise."
+In the album "Punk Goes 80's" (2005), Relient K covered The Bangles' song "Manic Monday" and changed two original lines to read "He says to me in his Quiet Riot voice: "C'mon feel the noise."
 On the Weezer track "Heart Songs" from their self-titled "Red" album, one line goes: "Quiet Riot got me started with the banging of my head."

 "Metal Health" also appeared on the Crank soundtrack, as the song played during the film's opening sequence, as well as in scenes for the films Footloose and The Wrestler.
-"Cum On Feel the Noize" is featured in the musical Rock of Ages and in the end credits of its 2012 film adaptation.
+"Cum On Feel the Noize" is featured in the musical Rock of Ages and in the ending credits of its 2012 film adaptation.

 Professional wrestler Necro Butcher uses "Metal Health" as his entrance theme in Wrecking Ball Wrestling.

+Twisted Sister guitarist Jay Jay French said that "the success of Quiet Riot allowed the success of everybody else."
+This is contradicted by bassist Sarzo who observed that many of the era's other prominent acts predated Quiet Riot's breakthrough: "There was a version of Ratt named Mickey Ratt at the same time as Quiet Riot in the late '70s.
+Great White was there.
+The Dokken guys were around.
+Nikki Sixx was playing with London.
+So it wasn't like Quiet Riot made it big and all those bands like Mötley Crüe and Dokken decided to get together."